yv17/WISE-Exchange-Rate-Pipeline/README.md

     * url  = https://api.transferwise.com/v1
     * type = HTTP

-*Check that the connection still exists if your Airflow server is restarted, else the pipeline will fail*
+    <sup>*Check that the connection still exists if your Airflow server is restarted, else the pipeline will fail*</sup>

 4. Go back to your IDE and open the python file named "wise_exchange_rate_dag" in docker\airflow\dags.
 Follow the comments in the codes to customize your currency pairs.
 You can get your WISE API key on the account [settings](https://wise.com/settings/) page under the API Token section.\
-*Remember to whitelist your IP as well, it could be the IP address has changed if the pipeline fails in the future.*
+<sup>*Remember to whitelist your IP as well, it could be the IP address has changed if the pipeline fails in the future.*</sup>

 5. Run the DAG and you should be able to see the data on the csv file once it succeeds!\
-*Remember that the dates could be not in ascending order as it depends on which date finishes first.*
+<sup>*Remember that the dates could be not in ascending order as it depends on which date finishes first.*</sup>

 ## References:
 Here are some Airflow tutorial links which I found to be very useful: